 Songfacts®: You can leave comments about the song at the bottom of the page.

-Pete Townshend wrote this while The Who were on their first tour.
+Pete Townshend wrote this on a train ride from London to Southampton on May 19, 1965 – his 20th birthday.
 In a 1987 Rolling Stone magazine interview, Townshend explained: "'My Generation' was very much about trying to find a place in society.
 I was very, very lost.
 The band was young then.
 It was believed that its career would be incredibly brief." (thanks, Bertrand - Paris, France)

 Townshend wrote this for rebellious British youths known as "Mods."
 It expressed their feeling that older people just don't get it.

 This contains the famous line, "I hope I die before I get old."
 Who drummer Keith Moon did, dying of a drug overdose in 1978.